oakink/OakInk/README.md

 </p>
 <br />

-This repo contains OakInk Toolkit **oikit** -- a Python package that provides data loading and visualization tools for the OakInk-Image and OakInk-Shape dataset.
+This repo contains OakInk Toolkit **oikit** -- a Python package that provides data loading and visualization tools for the OakInk-Image, OakInk-Shape dataset and Oak base.

 # Installation